Published 10 Jul 2023

 Garment quality officers should keep a keen eye on every detail of garment quality control processes.
-Incomplete tech packs (a design blueprint) and incoherent statement of quality standards are warnings that should be immediately rectified to avoid misinterpretation, frustration, and additional production costs.
+Incomplete tech packs (a design blueprint) and incoherent statements of quality standards are warnings that should be immediately rectified to avoid misinterpretation, frustration, and additional production costs.

 What to do: A detailed and comprehensible garment quality control checklist will play a crucial role in how the finished garment meets the required specifications.
 Clarify requirements for testing procedures, desired sample size, testing schedules, and the garment quality control professional who is assigned to conduct the tests.

-3. Lack of staff training
+3. Lack of Staff Training

-If checkers do not have a complete understanding of the level of quality expected of the products, low quality garments would most likely end up on the sales floor, resulting in unsatisfied customers.
+If checkers do not have a complete understanding of the level of quality expected of the products, low-quality garments would most likely end up on the sales floor, resulting in unsatisfied customers.

-4. Faulty garment machinery and equipment
+4. Faulty Garment Machinery and Equipment

 Apart from being aware of potential communication and training gaps, garment quality officers should also pay attention to garment manufacturing hardware.
-There may be faulty machinery that may not have been maintained for years which can result to cutting, sewing, needling, and pressing garment defects.
+There may be faulty machinery that may not have been maintained for years which can result in cutting, sewing, needling, and pressing garment defects.

 What to do: Inspection of garment machinery and equipment can be included in a garment quality control checklist to ensure that no malfunctioning machines are in the line.

-5. Frequent changes in production planning
+5. Frequent Changes in Production Planning

 There may be designers or buyers that will send instructions to suddenly revise the design even when production is about to start.
 Abrupt changes, big or small, can significantly affect the production timeline and cause major delays and low-quality garments.